 Photographs displayed at the Museum

 Zonal Anthropological Museum along with the articles also has a wide range of photographs taken in different periods.
 These depict the structure of the houses, utensils, ornaments and day to day goods used by these tribes, thus providing a good insight into their lifestyle.
 The museum also exhibits some rare artifacts of the tribes of Andaman and Nicobar Islands which are nearly 500 in number.
 Around 75 photographs with 5 maps and charts also make up the rich repertoire of the museum.
 People who are interested to visit the museum may visit between 9 a.m. to 12.30 p.m. and 1 p.m. to 4.30 p.m., all throughout the year daily except on Thursdays and public holidays when it remains closed.

 Library at the Zonal Anthropological Museum With the collection of more than 5000 books and journals of national and international repute on Anthropology and related disciplines, it is a paradise of the serious readers having interest on life and culture of people of India.

-Thus with some rare photographs and artefacts, the Zonal Anthropological Museum is the go to place in the Andaman and Nicobar Islands, for those who want to gain in-depth insight into the lifestyle of the nomadic tribes of the Islands, along with their phase by phase evolution and development till the present time.
+With nearly 100 rare photographs and several artifacts including models homes, tribal weapons, tools, clothes, and even charts on the island, the Zonal Anthropological Museum is the go to place in the Andaman and Nicobar Islands.
+It is a great attraction for those who want to gain in-depth insight into the lifestyle of the nomadic tribes of the Islands, along with their phase by phase evolution and development till the present time.